WrightDanG/FromVin/README.md

 As a preface, I did not check the built-in migration files and the like, as there isn't much I can really do about any errors within them.

-Regarding the aspects that can be controlled, I have to say that the gitpod built-in linter was excellent.
+Regarding the aspects that can be controlled, I have to say that the Gitpod built-in linter was excellent.
 I recall on the previous project having hundreds of errors, primarily regarding line length.
-The linter within gitpod allowed these to be addressed within the IDE and validated on the spot.
-As such, the [Python Validator](http://pep8online.com/) found...
+The linter within Gitpod allowed these to be addressed within the IDE and validated on the spot.
+As such, the [Python Validator](http://pep8online.com/) found:

 - Trailing whitespace in checkout/models.py